shohan-pherones/elysian-feeds-server/README.md

 ## Features

-Elysian Feeds comes packed with a variety of useful features, including:

 - **Contribution and Consumption:** Users can actively participate by contributing resources or consuming them from the platform, creating a cycle of giving and receiving.

-- **User Role Management:** UThe admin has the authority to manage user roles, ensuring efficient operations and maintaining the integrity of the platform.
+- **User Role Management:** The admin has the authority to manage user roles, ensuring efficient operations and maintaining the integrity of the platform.

 - **Contribution and Consumption Tracking:** The admin can analyze and track contributions and consumption patterns, allowing for effective monitoring of the platform's impact and performance.